apache/spark/docs/ml-advanced.md

 `\[
 minimize_{x}\frac{1}{2} \sum_{i=1}^n \frac{w_i(a_i^T x -b_i)^2}{\sum_{k=1}^n w_k} + \frac{1}{2}\frac{\lambda}{\delta}\sum_{j=1}^m(\sigma_{j} x_{j})^2
 \]`
-where $\lambda$ is the regularization parameter, $\delta$ is the population standard deviation of label and $\sigma_j$ is the population standard deviation of the j-th feature column.
+where $\lambda$ is the regularization parameter, $\delta$ is the population standard deviation of the label and $\sigma_j$ is the population standard deviation of the j-th feature column.

 This objective function has an analytic solution and it requires only one pass over the data to collect necessary statistics to solve.
-Unlike the original dataset which can only be stored in a distributed system, these statistics can be easily loaded into memory on a single machine, and then we can solve the objective function through Cholesky factorization on the driver.
+Unlike the original dataset which can only be stored in a distributed system, these statistics can be loaded into memory on a single machine if the number of features is relatively small, and then we can solve the objective function through Cholesky factorization on the driver.

 WeightedLeastSquares only supports L2 regularization and provides options to enable or disable regularization and standardization.
 In order to make the normal equation approach efficient, WeightedLeastSquares requires that the number of features be no more than 4096.
 For larger problems, use L-BFGS instead.